Guri (1986 film)

 Guri is a 1986 Indian Kannada-language action film directed by P. Vasu and produced by Parvathamma Rajkumar under Poornima Enterprises.
 The film stars Dr. Rajkumar, Archana, Mukhyamantri Chandru and Jai Jagadish, while Pandari Bai makes a cameo appearance.
 The music was composed by Rajan–Nagendra, while cinematography and editing were handled by V. K. Kannan and P. Bhakthavathsalam.
 P. Vasu remade the film in Tamil in 1991 as Adhikari, thus making it the last film of Dr. Rajkumar which was remade in other language.

 Plot

-Kaliprasad "Kali", a newly deputed customs officer, lives a happy life with his father and young sister.
-Rudrayya, a crime boss, gets irritated by Kali's work in interfering his illegal business and invites Kali to work for him, but Kali refuses and insults Rudrayya.
-An enraged Rudrayya imprisons Kali on smuggling charges.
-Kali's sister commits suicide and his father loses his mental balance.
-A distraught Kali escapes from prison and plots to exact revenge on Rudrayya.
-Kali soon exacts his revenge by destroying Rudrayya and his crime empire, but he gets shot by the cops and succumbs to his injuries.
+Kaliprasad, a newly appointed customs officer, lives a happy life with his father and younger sister.
+Rudrayya, a crime boss, becomes irritated by Kaliprasad's efforts to disrupt his illegal business and invites him to work for him.
+However, Kaliprasad refuses and insults Rudrayya.
+Enraged, Rudrayya falsely implicates Kaliprasad in a smuggling case and has him imprisoned.

+Following Kaliprasad's imprisonment, his sister commits suicide, and his father loses his mental stability.
+Devastated, Kaliprasad escapes from prison and plots his revenge against Rudrayya.
+He eventually succeeds in destroying Rudrayya and his criminal empire.
+However, during the final confrontation, Kaliprasad is shot by the police and succumbs to his injuries.